 One of the north’s busiest city centre railway stations were looking at platform safety recently, and Face Consultants were asked in to perform Slip Resistance Tests across a number of its platforms.

-Using a pendulum Slip Tester conforming to BS7976-1: 2002 and calibrated in accordance with BS 7976-3:2002, we can carry out testing in accordance with the following UK Standards;
+Using a pendulum Slip Tester conforming to, and calibrated in accordance with relevant international standards, we can carry out testing to check compliance with the following UK Standards;